 - John Dudley, Duke of Northumberland (1502?-1553), Lord Protector of Edward VI.
 Sitter in 6 portraits.

 - Edward Seymour, 1st Duke of Somerset (1506?-1552), Known as 'The Protector'; statesman.
 Sitter associated with 17 portraits.

 This portraitback to top

 Dendrochronological analysis shows that the panel on which this intriguing picture is painted comes from a tree that was felled between 1574 and 1590.
-The painting may well have been commissioned in defiance of Pope Pius V's excommunication of Elizabeth I in 1570 by the papal bull 'Regnans in excelsis', which released her subjects from their allegiance.
-This painting shows Henry VIII on his deathbed (left), pointing towards his successor Edward VI.
+The painting may well have been produced to commemorate the anti-papal policies of Edward VI and to celebrate the successful re-establishment of the Church of England under Elizabeth I. It shows Henry VIII on his deathbed (left), pointing towards his successor Edward VI.
 To the right of Edward are members of his council including the Protector, Lord Somerset, and John Dudley, Duke of Northumberland.
 In the inset (top right) is a scene of the destruction of holy images, and below Edward, the Pope is crushed by 'the worde of the Lord' - written in English.
 The blank white spaces may have been intended for further anti-Catholic inscriptions.

 Conservation of this painting was supported by the Bank of America Merrill Lynch Art Conservation Project.

 - Audio Guide

 - Bolland, Charlotte; Cooper, Tarnya, The Real Tudors: Kings and Queens Rediscovered, 2014 (accompanying the exhibition at the National Portrait Gallery from 12th September 2014 to 1st March 2015), p.
 85